manvithkatkuri/Advanced_Data_Base_Management/README.md

 To effectively balance overhead costs as well as retrieval times for reads from the database, appropriate indexing must be allocated to either a single or a combination of columns, while maintaining integrity and accuracy of the data retrieved.

+1. Ball_by_Ball : Includes ball by ball details of all the 577 matches.
+2. Match : Match metadata
+3. Player : Player metadata
+4. Player_Match : to know , who is the captain and keeper of the match , Includes every player who take part in match even If player haven't get a chance to either bat or bowl.
+5. Season : Season wise details , Orange cap , Purple cap , Man_Of_The_Series
+6. Team : Team Name

 ER Diagram
 ![ER Diagram](https://github.com/manvithkatkuri/Advanced_Data_Base_Management/assets/102502757/8f803a6e-20f4-4985-8f1c-7208eebfc40e)